 Euromax Resources Ltd. ("Euromax" or the "Company") was incorporated under the Business Corporation Act (British Columbia) and established as a legal entity on May 1, 1990.
-The registered address of the Company is located at 400-725 Granville Street, Vancouver, British Columbia, Canada V7Y 1G5.
+The registered address of the Company is located at 700 West Georgia St, Suite 2200, Vancouver, British Columbia, Canada V7Y 1K8.

 These consolidated financial statements include the accounts of Euromax and its subsidiaries (collectively, the "Group").
-The Group operates with the objective of becoming the leading gold and base metal mining company in Europe.
+The Group operates with the objective of becoming a leading gold and base metal mining company in Europe.
 The Group operates in one sector in the mining industry, i.e. the exploration and development of mineral right interests.